sarthakrajani98/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 "fBodyBodyGyroJerkMag-std()"
 variable units

 Activity variable is factor type.
 Subject variable is integer type.
-All the other variables are numeric type.
+All the other variables are numeric type in this.